 I’ll go over some interesting concepts that involve using several table functions to optimize your Power BI formulas.
+You may watch the full video of this tutorial at the bottom of this blog.

 I’m going to use an example from the Enterprise DNA Support Forum where one of the members asked if it’s possible to add a filter while using the SUMMARIZE function.